 You get other great benefits as well if you book through Orbit:

-Tracy Burton is Orbit’s dedicated Student Exchange consultant.
-You can reach her by email, call her at (06) 350 5522 option 2, or meet with her in at Orbit’s office on the Manawatu concourse.
+You can contact Orbit’s dedicated Student Exchange consultant by email, by calling (06) 350 5522 option 2, or by stopping by Orbit’s office on the Manawatu concourse.

 Most universities provide an orientation for new students to the university.
 Check the host university’s website for details.
 Attending orientation is mandatory at some universities.
 Even if the orientation is not compulsory, it is strongly recommended as a great way to learn about your host university and country and meet other students.